AnaMelisaGo/portfolio-2-mario-schulte-table/README.md

 ![The homepage](assets/images/screenshot-homepage.png)

 The player is welcome just as the page is loaded.
 Some guides are displayed for new users.
-Two buttons are shown, one for the gaming table section and the other one is to create a player's profile to access the players achievements.
+Two buttons are shown, one for the gaming table section and the other one is to create a player's profile to be shown in the webpage afterwards.

 * Create a player form